-4) Being around others when they are closed off to you.
+4) Being around others closed off to you.

 Other than a traumatic loss, the latter is often the most challenging in everyday life, and this can occur throughout the day.
-For example, you walk into work happy and open.
+For example, you walk into work, happy and open.
 You greet your friend, and he or she barely responds to you.
-If you are truly open to your feelings, you will feel a stab of loneliness.
-Most people are so closed off to this feeling that they immediately attempt to avoid a sense of some addictive behavior.
+If you are genuinely free to your feelings, you will feel a stab of loneliness.
+Most people are so closed off to this feeling that they immediately attempt to avoid a sense of some addictive behaviour.
 They might grab a donut while shaming or blaming – telling themselves that they must have done something wrong or that their friend is a jerk.
-These addictive behaviors are geared to protect against feeling the pain of the loneliness.
-And they momentarily work to appease the feeling, but the feeling doesn’t go away.
+These addictive behaviours are to protect against feeling the pain of loneliness.
+And they momentarily work to appease the feeling, but the taste doesn’t go away.
 It just goes deeper within and may eventually cause physical symptoms, such as back pain or some form of illness.

-Once you turn to addictive behaviors such as food, alcohol, drugs, activities, shame and blame, you have abandoned yourself.
+Once you turn to addictive behaviours such as food, alcohol, drugs, activities, shame and blame, you have abandoned yourself.
 In attempting to avoid feeling the loneliness and helplessness, you have created inner aloneness– self-abandonment.
-Self-abandonment occurs when your intent is to prevent pain rather than lovingly attend to your authentic feelings.
+Self-abandonment occurs when you intend to prevent pain rather than lovingly attend to your authentic feelings.
 The combination of avoiding loneliness, helplessness and the aloneness that comes from emotional abandonment can lead to anxiety, depression and despair.
 People then often turn to prescription drugs to further avoid their feelings.

 Managing the feelings of loneliness and helplessness is not as hard as you may think it is.
 If you practice the following process, you will find that you do not need to use your various addictions to avoid pain.